 system $(\ref{maineq})$ takes the following dimensionless form:

 where the primes denote differentiation with respect to the time variable $t$.
 Similar scaling variables were considered in a three-trophic food chain model by Deng \cite{BD1}.
+The quantity $Y_0$ will be interpreted as the maximum predation capacity of $Y$ \cite{BD1}.
+More precisely, at this capacity, $Y$ will consume $rK$ number of prey (which measures the reproduction capacity of the prey population) at the maximum predation rate $p_1$.
+Similarly, $Z_0$ will be considered as the maximum predation capacity of $Z$.
 We will assume the following conditions on the parameters:

-(A) The maximum per capita growth rate of the prey is much larger than the per capita growth rates of the predators, i.e. $b_1p_1 << r$ and $b_2p_2<<r$, thus yielding $0<\zeta_1, \zeta_2<<1$.
-This is usually observed in many ecosystems where the prey has a higher birth rate than its predators \cite{MR1}.
+(A) The maximum per capita birth rate of the prey is much higher than the per capita birth rates of the predators, i.e. $b_1p_1 << r$ and $b_2p_2<<r$, thus yielding $0<\zeta_1, \zeta_2<<1$.
+This is usually observed in many ecosystems \cite{MR1}.
 Examples include insects and their avian predators, rodents and their aerial or ground-based predators and so forth.
 For simplicity, we will assume in our model that $\zeta_1= \zeta_2=\zeta$ (say).
 Similar dynamics are obtained when $\zeta_1\neq \zeta_2$, but have the same order.

 (B) The parameters $c$ and $d$ satisfy the inequality $0<c,\ d<1$, which implies that the growth rates of the predators are greater than their death rates.
-This is a default assumption otherwise the predators would die out faster than than they could reproduce even at their maximum reproduction rate.
+This is a default assumption otherwise the predators would die out faster than they could reproduce even at their maximum reproduction rate.

 (C) The parameters $\beta_1$ and $\beta_2$ are dimensionless semi-saturation constants measured against the prey's carrying capacity.
 We will assume that both predators are efficient, and hence they will reach the half of their maximum predation rates before the prey population reaches its carrying capacity, thus yielding $0< \beta_1,\beta_2<1$.